TBS-EACPD/infobase/client/README.md

 0. Follow the steps in `InfoBase/server/README.md` to start a local backend
 1. `cd` to the `InfoBase/client` dir
 2. `npm ci`
-3. `npm run IB_base_watch` to gather and bundle static files (csv's, svg's, extended bootstrap css).
+3. `npm run static_build:watch` to gather and bundle static files (csv's, svg's, extended bootstrap css).
 Can be left running to watch for changes
-4. `npm run IB_q_both` to webpack the source code (`IB_q_both` builds both EN an FR versions, relatively quickly, but requires a browser with ES6 support) or `npm run IB_dev` (transpiles and polyfills for testing in IE11 and other legacy browsers)\*
+4. `npm run quick_build_bilingual` to webpack the source code (`quick_build_bilingual` builds both EN an FR versions, relatively quickly, but requires a browser with ES6 support)

-\* `IB_q_both` and `IB_dev` are not the only flavours of build.
-See package.json for a list of all build commands

 ### Visiting a local build

 0. prerequisites: 1) follow the build steps above, 2) follow the steps up through spinning up a local GraphQL API server from the [server README](https://github.com/TBS-EACPD/InfoBase/blob/master/server/README.md)
 1. Go to the client directory of your GC InfoBase repo in a terminal, e.g. `cd ~/Documents/infobase/client`
-2. `npm run serve-loopback` to start a server in GC InfoBase directory, localhost only
+2. `npm run serve` to start a server in GC InfoBase directory, localhost only
 3. open a browser and paste `localhost:8080/build/InfoBase/index-eng.html` in the address bar

-Note: if you use `npm run serve` instead you can connect from other devices on your local network (e.g. test from mobile) by visiting `<your IP>:8080/build/InfoBase/index-eng.html`.
-Note that your IP will change when you move networks/disconnect a network. `IB_q`, or equivalent builds, needs to be restarted to update the IP env var, so if you have issues connecting to a local build from another device that's a good first step to try.
+Note: if you use `npm run serve:open` instead you can connect from other devices on your local network (e.g. test from mobile) by visiting `<your IP>:8080/build/InfoBase/index-eng.html`.
+Note that your IP will change when you move networks/disconnect a network. `quick_build`, or equivalent builds, needs to be restarted to update the IP env var, so if you have issues connecting to a local build from another device that's a good first step to try.

 ### TMUX to automate build